 Most definitely a food snob, I can be pretty bad…I prepare food like I paint, each ingredient is like a brush stroke and worthy of its place in the whole.
 Individual ingredients are a passion of mine and they inspire each recipe or even a through together meal.

 Have you ever encountered something that really surprised you in the kitchen?

-Surprised is an is a broad term…I will say that I experience Wonder in the kitchen on a daily basis.
+Surprised is a broad term…I will say that I experience wonder in the kitchen on a daily basis.
 From the first pick of a fresh herb or veggie, then the transformation into a dish is still a wonder for me.
 How each and every ingredient blends and balances is sheer art.